Ecwid/ecwid-api-docs/includes/_categories.md

 #### Category
 Field | Type | Description
 ----- | ---- | -----------
-id | number | Internal category ID parentId | number  | ID of the parent category, if any orderBy | number | Sort order of the category in the parent category subcategories list hdThumbnailUrl | string  | Category HD thumbnail URL resized to fit 650x650px
+id | number | Internal unique category ID parentId | number  | ID of the parent category, if any orderBy | number | Sort order of the category in the parent category subcategories list hdThumbnailUrl | string  | Category HD thumbnail URL resized to fit 650x650px